nguyenalter/temporal-slide/pages/motivation/lack-utils.md

 hideInToc: true
 ---

-Problem 2: The next Tet (Lunar New Year) is February 10, 2024.
+Use case 2: The next Tet (Lunar New Year) is February 10, 2024.
 How many days until the next Tet?
 <v-click>

 Solution: